-- e.g. Using a fake name to enter a tournament as their right to enter a tournament was revoked. - e.g. Intentionally reporting the wrong number of cards in their hand to their opponent. - e.g. Realized an infraction by their opponent but did not call a judge, because it would give them an advantage. - e.g. Played cards in an improper way to gain an advantage. - e.g. Told incorrect information to officials to avoid their friend from getting penalized. - e.g. Gave answers that differ from the truth when interviewed by judges.
+e.g. Using a fake name to enter a tournament as their right to enter a tournament was revoked.

+e.g. Intentionally reporting the wrong number of cards in their hand to their opponent.

+e.g. Realized an infraction by their opponent but did not call a judge, because it would give them an advantage.

+e.g. Played cards in an improper way to gain an advantage.

+e.g. Told incorrect information to officials to avoid their friend from getting penalized.